-Nationally, the average cost for bed bug extermination ranges between $320 and $400.
-Pricing will vary based on your geographic location, the severity of the bed bug infestation, the number of rooms affected, and what type of treatment is required to eliminate the little pests.
-Pest control pros may charge for bed bug treatment by the square footage of the property to be treated, at a flat fee per room, or by the hour of labor.
+Pricing will vary based on your geographic location, the severity of the bed bug infestation, the number of rooms affected and what type of treatment is required to eliminate the little pests.
+Pest control pros may charge for bed bug treatment by the square footage of the property to be treated, at a flat fee per room or by the hour of labor.

-Bed bugs multiply quickly, don't disappear on their own and bed bug infestations get worse, never better, if left untreated.
+Bed bugs multiply quickly, and bed bug infestations get worse (never better) if left untreated.
 The minute you notice signs of a bed bug infestation, call a professional bed bug exterminator.
-If you deal with the problem early on, you will prevent the infestation from spreading to other parts of your home or office, and from passing the bed bugs on to visitors who will then carry them to other locations.
+If you deal with the problem early on, you can prevent the infestation from spreading to other parts of your home or office, and from passing the bed bugs on to visitors who will then carry them to other locations.

 What's in this cost guide?